- Consulting Services

-Earning a low income credit union designation provides a variety of benefits, such as secondary capital, loan and grant opportunities, and special field of membership rules.
-CUCollaborate can help you successfully navigate this process, as well as demonstrate how this will impact your field of membership.
-If you are interested in learning more about earning a low income credit union designation, please fill out the form on the right.
+CUCollaborate can help you successfully navigate this process as well as demonstrate how this will impact your field of membership.
+If you are interested in learning more about earning a low-income credit union designation, please fill out the form on the right.

 Low-income designated credit unions (LICUs) can obtain shares from any nonmember, enabling them to build assets with funds from sources outside their limited field of membership.
-These nonmember shares are insured the same as member shares, and limits have been raised to either $3 million or 50% of total shares, whichever is greater.
-These opportunities are not available to most credit unions, but they are open to any that have earned that low income credit union designation.
+These nonmember shares are insured the same as member shares and can only make up $3 million or 50% of total shares, whichever is greater.
+These opportunities are not available to most credit unions, but they are open to any that have earned a low-income credit union designation.
 Most credit unions can only receive insured shares from members, government entities, or other credit unions.

 In order to receive secondary capital, credit unions must submit a plan to NCUA detailing:

 Most federally insured credit unions face a cap on how much they can lend to member businesses.
 This cap is equal to either 1.75 times actual net worth or 12.25 percent of total assets, whichever is lower.
-Organizations that earned the low income credit union designation are exempted from this restriction, granting them the unrestricted ability to offer commercial loans, as long as they comply with all other aspects of NCUA's member business loan rules.
+Organizations that earned the low-income credit union designation are exempted from this restriction, granting them unrestricted ability to offer commercial loans as long as they comply with all other aspects of NCUA's member business loan rules.

 In order to qualify for a low-income designation, more than 50% of a credit union's members must be low-income.
 A low-income member is defined as: